 Households turn to the Amex Blue Cash Preferred.
-The emphasis here is not travel related expense, but purchases on every item like gas and grocery.
+The emphasis here is not travel-related expenses, but purchases on every item like gas and grocery.

-Indeed its appeal to family is never in doubt – 6% cash back on groceries, capped at $6,000 spent every year, plus an unlimited 3% rewards on gas and department stores.
+This card has high appeal to families – 6% cash back on groceries, capped at $6,000 spent every year, plus an unlimited 3% rewards on gas and department stores.

 And you can play the system to up your reward rate to 6%: just buy gift cards to Starbucks, Gap, Home Depot, etc at the grocery store checkout line.

-- If you spend $1,000 on your new card in the first 3 months, you will get a signup bonus of Get 100 Reward Dollars, which you can redeem as a $100 statement credit to offset your $75 annual fee.
+- If you spend $1,000 on your new card in the first 3 months, you will get a signup bonus of 100 Reward Dollars which you can redeem as a $100 statement credit to offset your $75 annual fee.

 - Annual membership fee is $75 which can be waved as explained above.